JustinDFuller/justindfuller.com/content/posts/2020-02-10_why-do-we-fall-into-the-rewrite-trap.md

 > If your reason for rewriting the code is that you don't understand it, you should not rewrite it.
 ---

-Sure, refactoring may have more pieces now than it did when he write it — moving an endpoint to another service may be a modern extension to moving a method to another class — but the base concepts are still the same.
+Sure, refactoring may have more pieces now than it did when he wrote it — moving an endpoint to another service may be a modern extension to moving a method to another class — but the base concepts are still the same.

 More importantly, the benefits are still the same.
-You will retain all the bugs that were fixed, all the edge-cases that were handled, all the sparsely-documented features that you don't even know about, they'll still be there when you're done refactoring.
+You will retain all the bug fixes, handled edge-cases, and sparsely-documented features that you don't even know about.
+They'll still be there when you're done refactoring.

 If you rewrite, you'll likely lose much of that.
 It's an idealistic view of ourselves to think that we understand any large codebase, probably rewritten by several or dozens of developers over months or years, well enough to cover all of these cases in a rewrite.
 Much of it will be lost.